Ultrasound - Breast

 - Ultrasound-guided Breast Biopsy

-When an ultrasound examination reveals a suspicious breast abnormality, a physician may choose to perform an ultrasound-guided biopsy.
-Because ultrasound provides real-time images, it is often used to guide biopsy procedures.
-An ultrasound exam will usually need to be performed before the biopsy in order to plan the procedure and to determine if this method of biopsy can be used.
+When a breast ultrasound reveals a suspicious abnormality, the radiologist may recommend an ultrasound-guided biopsy.
+Because ultrasound provides real-time images, doctors often use it to guide biopsy procedures.
+A breast ultrasound exam will usually be necessary before the biopsy to plan the procedure and to determine if this method can be used.

 See the Ultrasound-guided Breast Biopsy page for more information.